 A list of HIV support services for all states and territories along with 24 hour support phone lines are available at the Atomo HIV Self Test website.
 You can also get in touch with any of the HIV organisations or community support groups in our partner network across Australia.

-To understand more about HIV, including information on transmission (how you get HIV), testing, prevention and support, check out HIV 101: 2021 edition.
+To understand more about HIV, including information on transmission (how you get HIV), testing, prevention and support, check out HIV 101.

 Are there other ways I can test for HIV?

 There are various other HIV testing options available to you.
-You can find HIV testing services, including rapid and peer-based testing, nearby and across Australia using our interactive map.
+You can find HIV testing services, including rapid testing and peer-based services, nearby and across Australia using our interactive map.

 Cost, convenience and length of window period may vary between different testing options.
 The important thing to know is that using any method to test frequently for HIV is better than not testing frequently or even at all.
 In Australia, all HIV test results are private between you and your doctor — doctors are legally required to notify health authorities of an HIV positive diagnosis, but in a way that does not personally identify individuals.

 For all guys (cis and trans) who have sex with other guys, it’s recommended to test at least once every three months.
 Guys who aren’t sexually active or are in monogamous relationships can test less frequently, but at least once a year.

 “Regular testing for HIV is an important part of looking after your sexual health and wellbeing, but it’s important to test for other STIs too.”